 UZOPI 15 Packs Steel Tip Darts

-These darts feature an easy to grip barrel that makes them perfect for beginners.
+These darts feature an easy-to-grip barrel that makes them perfect for beginners.
 Weighing in at eighteen grams, these darts provide a strong and stable flight, regardless of how you grip them.
-The wide glide ergonomic flights have been specifically designed to minimize drag while increasing flight speed.
-This will provide the thrower with more control of the flight path.
-This set of fifteen darts comes with a dart sharpener and bonus flights that you can use in the event the original flights become damaged or loose.
-The dart sharpener can be used to round the tips or remove any burrs located around the tips.
-The manufacturer currently offers a one hundred percent satisfaction guarantee and a limited one- year product warranty.
+Unfortunately, there are no other weight options available, which is a huge downside for players that like heavier darts.
+Still, the wide glide ergonomic flights have been specifically designed to minimize drag while increasing flight speed, making them surprisingly agile.
+This will provide the thrower with more control of the flight path further improving accuracy.

 - Lightweight design